Skip to Main Content

 author: limits the search to works by a specific author

-"quote marks" use to ensure that your results feature a particular phrase - really useful for titles!
+"quotation marks" use to ensure that your results feature a particular phrase - really useful for titles!

 You can set Google Scholar to Findit@Brighton when you are off campus.
 This means it will directly link to our full text subscriptions - you won't have to go and search the catalogue for them ;-)